Install the Admaxxer Web Pixel on Shopify — capture checkout_completed

 - Paste the snippet into the Code editor.
 Click Save first.
 Then click Connect.
 Saving before connecting is required — if you click Connect first, the snippet is lost.
 (See /documentation/architecture/shopify-pixel for the full sandbox model and the destructure pattern that satisfies Shopify's ESLint dot-notation rule.)

-Scope recovery — adding write_pixels to a Custom App
+Scope recovery — adding the pixel permissions to your Shopify app

 - In Shopify Admin, go to Apps and sales channels › Develop apps.